-Exec cutive Summary 4
+Exe cutive Summary 4

+- .

-The need to control security services 4
+need to control security services

-Accountability 4
+ountability

-Parliamentary Accountability 6
+amentary Accountability

-Judicial review and authorisation 7
+cial review and authorisation

-Expert bodies accountability 7
+ert bodies accountability plaints mechanisms

-Complaints mechanisms

-, , , , , , , , , , , , , , , , , , ,
+COII ipiairits mediariisms

 l.
-Introduction 9
+Introduction 8

 II.
 Previous Council of Europe work in this area 9

 a.
 The Venice Commission study

 b.
-The Group of Specialists on Internal Security Services (PC-S-SEC) of the Europe
+The Group of Specialists on Internal Security Services (PC-S-SEC) of the

-Committee on Crime Problems (CDPC)
+European Committee on Crime Problems (CDPC) 10

 c.
-The Council of Europe Secretary General's supplementary report under Article 5 the European Convention on Human Rights on the question of secret detention and transport of detainees suspected of terrorist acts, notably by or at the instigation of for agencies eign
+The Council of Europe Secretary General's supplementary report under A

+52 of the European Convention on Human Rights on the question of secret det

+and transport of detainees suspected of terrorist acts, notably by or at the instig

+of foreign agencies 10

 III.
-The scope of the present study 11
+The scope of the present study 10

 IV.
 Is there a need for (improved) democratic control?
-12
+11

-V. Accountability
+V. Accountability 16

-A. ,

-В. 1

-C 5
+v.
+A. The notion and forms of accountability

+л. В. General problems in ensuring accountability

+C. Constitutional and Organizational Contexts

-a.
+O . a.
 In general

 b.
 The organisation of the security services

 c.
 The form of the mandate of the security services

 d.
 Security priorities

 e.
 Internal control

 f.
-Governmental control 24
+Governmental control 23

 g.
-Particular accountability problems relating to International Co-operation between Intelligence Agencies 24
+Particular accountability problems relating to International Co-operation

+between Intelligence Agencies 24

 VI.
 Accountability and the case-law of the European Court of Human Rights 26

 VII.
-Internal and Governmental Controls as part of overall accountability systems 28
+Internal and Governmental Controls as part of overall accountability systems 29

 VIII.
-Parliamentary accountability 32
+Parliamentary accountability 33

-A. .
-In general 32
+A. In general

-B. .
-Mandate and functions of the parliamentary oversight body 33
+B. Mandate and functions of the parliamentary oversight body 34

-C

-D.

-E. ·
+C. Membership of the Oversight Body

+D. Oversight and International Co-operation 39

+E. Other Areas where the Parliament can be given a role in Accountability

+F. Developments since 2007

 IX.
-Judicial Review and Authorization 42
+Judicial Review and Authorization 44

-X. Accountability to Expert bodies 48
+Χ. Accountability to Expert bodies 50

 XI.
-Complaints mechanisms XII.
-Concluding remarks .
-55
+Complaints mechanisms55 XII.
+Concluding remarks57